airaqi/DesignPatterns/README.rst

 Patterns
 ========

-All patterns structures has been documented and samples has been created.
+All patterns structures has been documented and samples has been implemented.

 .. csv-table::
     :header-rows: 1